learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 `STATICFILES_DIRS = [ BASE_DIR / 'static', ]` tells Django to look in the `static` folder in the root directory.
 However, there are times where you may want to have `static` directories in each app directory, which can be configured accordingly.

+### Built-in Filters
+Vaguely, filters transform variables in some way, and are characterized by the pipe `|` operator.
+This may include getting a variable's length, formatting a datetime object, getting the first item in a list, etc.